airbnb/javascript/README.md

     ```

   <a name="naming--camelCase-default-export"></a><a name="22.7"></a>
-  - [22.7](#naming--camelCase-default-export) Use camelCase when you export-default a function.
-Your filename should be identical to your function's name.
+  - [23.7](#naming--camelCase-default-export) Use camelCase when you export-default a function.
+Your filename should be identical to your function’s name.

     ```javascript
     function makeStyleGuide() {